juanmolera/ETL-project/README.md

 ![history](images/history.png)

-To check what this stability is due to, the variation in the average price by category between the initial data and the scraped data is analyzed.
+To check what this stability is due to, the variation in the average price by category between the initial data and the scraped data is represented.
+It can be seen that most categories present an upward trend, which despite this, does not have an impact on the total average price of the supermarket.
+The most obvious cases of this upward trend are the categories of 'cervezas_vinos_y_bebidas_con_alcohol', 'aceites_salsas_y_especias', 'mascotas' and 'congelados', where there was an increase of almost €1 in the average price of the category.
+The case of 'charcuteria_y_quesos' is striking, in which there is a decrease in the average price of almost €3.

 ![categories](images/categories.png)